Sometimes our homes need a quick little make-over.

 Start Off Everyday With These 5 Simple Morning Habits

-One of the first things to do is wake up and stretch.
-You don’t need to perform any crazy yoga stretches first thing in the morning just stand up and move your body.
+One of the first things to do is the morning is stretch.
+(It’s usually after I’ve had my coffee) You don’t need to perform any crazy yoga stretches first thing in the morning just stand up and move your body.

 Reach for the sky, reach for your toes, move your head side to side, you get the idea.
 Get the blood circulating and get your energy levels back up.
 While stretching to a few deep breathes.
 This is the perfect way to wake the body and get it ready for the day!

 I feel like a good, cold, splash to the face is rejuvenating and refreshing.
 I feel like my puffy eyes instantly go down and I become more awake in an instant.

 A cold shower is another quick way to get those energy levels up and a great way to kick start any day!
 I usually shower at night but if I need an extra pep in my step I put on this watermelon shower cap and take a cold body shower.
 I’m more alert then ever, and I just feel good.

 One of the first things I do every morning and put into my body every morning is I drink a glass of lukewarm water.
 Not cold, water needs to be warm or I would say room temperature.
 I have been doing this forever now.
 The best reason to do this is to cleanse your digestive track and to help eliminate toxins from your body.